BiggestLittleFC/biggestlittlefc.github.io/events/fursuit-charity-dance-auction.md

 ## Bidders

 Come bid on your favorite available Fursuit Bachelors and/or Bachelorettes.
-Should you be the winning bidder, you will be allowed to dance in a completely platonic manner with your fabulous fursuiter(s) for the first hour of the dance ( {{ page.times.dance }} ).
+Should you be the winning bidder, you will be allowed to dance in a completely platonic manner with your fabulous fursuiter(s) for the first hour of the Friday night dance.

 **Rules for bidders**: You must be at least 18 years old to place a bid and you are only allowed to win up to 2 fursuiters or 1 fursuit group.
 All Bids Final.
 Payment is taken right after the Fursuit Dance Auction (Cash, credit card, or PayPal).